 The correct version is: If I had known, I would have come along.
 Or in contracted form: If I’d known, I’d have come along.

 6. You’re vs. Your

 This is probably the most widespread grammatical mistake in the English language.
 The fact that the two are phonetically identical does not help.

 ‘Your’ is a possessive pronoun: Your sister is lovely. – I like your socks.

 ‘You’re’ is the contracted form of ‘you are’ – a personal pronoun followed by a verb: You’re so sweet. – You’re such a twat.

 You should of told me!
 This is another common (and rather serious) grammatical error.
 ‘Of’ is a preposition, not a contracted verb.

 Phonetics is to blame, as the words ‘have’ and ‘of’ share the same pronunciation when found between any two other words (the infamous schwa).

 The correct version is: You should have told me.
-Or in contracted form: You should’ve told me.
+Or: You should’ve told me.

 The same, of course, applies to: ‘would of ‘ and ‘could of’.